thiagoftsm/netdata/collectors/ebpf.plugin/README.md

 The eBPF collector enables and runs the following eBPF programs by default:

+-   `io latency`: This eBPF program creates charts to measure IOPs and it also adds latency information for each disk installed inside the host.
 -   `process`: This eBPF program creates charts that show information about process creation, VFS IO, and files removed.
     When in `return` mode, it also creates charts showing errors when these operations are executed.
 -   `network viewer`: This eBPF program creates charts with information about `TCP` and `UDP` functions, including the